ku-kom/ucph_assets/README.md

 # UCPH Assets for TYPO3 cms

 ## Bootstrap
-Bootstrap framework and custom javaScript files
+Bootstrap framework and custom css and javaScript files

 ## Developed for
 TYPO3 v.
 11.5, PHP 8.1